Tag Archives: Marvin Gaye

 Overture complete, we shift to the segue flow of the album with the two songs most likely to reflect the perspective of the returning veteran—“What’s Happening Brother” and “Flying High (In the Friendly Sky).”
 Both songs are cleverly grounded in American cultural norms, making it easier for the core audience to relate to them.

 The phrase “What’s Happening Brother” can be interpreted in two ways.
 The phrase is most commonly used as a simple greeting, like “How’s it Goin'” (heard often on NYPD Blue) or “How ya doin'” (Jersey norm).
 Responding to any of those phrases with detailed information about your status leads to confusion, as demonstrated in a famous Budweiser commercial.
-Sometimes “What’s Happening Brother” is a request for information, but most people avoid that usage unless they really want to know what is happening in the other person’s life.
+Sometimes “What’s Happening Brother” is a request for information, but most people avoid that usage unless they genuinely want to know what is happening in the other person’s life.

 Vietnam was way before my time, so I asked my dad how he and his friends engaged with their buddies who came home on leave or ended their tour.
 “It varied.
 Some of them went dark and didn’t want to talk about it, so I learned not to ask and just followed their lead.
 Some of them wanted to hear about all the things they missed out on and get back in touch with life as they knew it.
 Pretty much all of the guys I knew just wanted to get stoned and forget all about it.
-There were a couple of guys who seemed to want to talk about their experiences, but I think they sensed that people didn’t really want to hear the gory details so they clammed up pretty quickly.
+There were a couple of guys who seemed to want to talk about their experiences, but I think they sensed that people didn’t want to hear the gory details so they clammed up pretty quickly.
 For most of them, coming home was kind of a shock.
 Think about it—one day you’re slogging through a rice paddy with people trying to kill you then they fly you to paradise on Oahu for a day then you come back home where people are living the good life and are sick to death of hearing about Vietnam.
 Vietnam vets got the cold shoulder because Americans wanted to leave it all behind.”

 When asked the question, the vet speaking in “What’s Happening Brother” senses the discomfort and responds with comforting clichés: “I’m just getting back, but you knew I would/War is hell, when will it end?”
 He does share some of the barriers he’s encountered in attempting to re-integrate into society (“Can’t find no work, can’t find no job, my friend/Money is tighter than it’s ever been/Say man I don’t understand/What’s going on across this land”) but his conversational partner remains silent, offering no help at all.
 Eventually he tries to reconnect with “normal” (“Will our ball club win the pennant/Do you think they have a chance?”) and closes with a plea for sympathy (“What’s been shaking up and down the line?/I want to know ’cause I’m slightly behind the times”).